In this blog, I talk to Jonathan Arthur, ex English teacher and marketer for English First (EF), about how TEFL in China can open up career doors.

 I am a big fan of ‘speakeasy’ bars.
 I know the concept isn’t new, but I love going to a bar that is hidden away behind a Coke machine or a bookshelf.
 It really adds to the experience.

 Also, Thames Town is pretty cool.
 It’s a miniature version of England on the periphery of Shanghai.

-Thames Town in Shanghai is a cool place to visit, according to ex teacher Jonathan Arthur.
+Thames Town in Shanghai is a nice place to visit.

 Where do you see yourself in the next five or so years?